- Explore Wales' dramatic history, prehistoric ruins, and medieval Caernarfon Castle

 Days 3-5: Pembrokeshire National Park

-Explore the Pembrokeshire coastline, hike along the 186 miles of winding coastal paths, and stop into sleepy harbor villages.
+Explore the Pembrokeshire coastline, hike along the 186 miles of winding coastal paths, and stop in sleepy harbor villages.
 To see prehistoric sites walk along the 8-mile Preseli Hills trail and enjoy the panoramic views of Pembrokeshire and the open ocean.

 Spend time in the ocean on a coasteering adventure, exploring sea caves, coves, and cliffs while scrambling, swimming, and cliff jumping your way across the rugged coastline.
 Paddle a sea kayak into the ocean to find rocky pinnacles, rugged arches, and secluded beaches—perfect for an afternoon picnic.